We spoke to AAT tutor, Gill Myers and AAT student, Jess Brindle to get the most effective techniques working through your AAT assessments.

 Read these and you won’t enter the exam thinking: “What questions will be where?”
 Everyone gets exam nerves, but using these papers beforehand will make you more confident going in.

-The best thing is the AAT Green Light test, which uses a ‘traffic lights’ system to tell you how you’re faring in different subjects.
+The best thing is the AAT Green Light tests for each unit, which uses a ‘traffic lights’ system to tell you how you’re faring in different subjects.

 There’s a lot of writing in the advanced exams, which can be daunting.
 Just remember to explain everything as if the person you’re addressing – the examiner – doesn’t know anything about finance.

-I used some technical words, but provided explanations of them to prove to the assessor that I knew what I was talking about, and hadn’t just plucked out words that sounded good.
+I used some technical words in my own exams, but provided explanations alongside them to prove to the assessor that I knew what I was talking about, and hadn’t just plucked out words that sounded good.

 I always try to make sure I book my assessments shortly after I’m scheduled to finish my lessons.
 I always book my assessments for the mornings, too.